Beccy932/mybrookesblog/_posts/2020-09-30-movie-typography-trends.md

 ### Sci-Fi

 Sci-Fi films could be considered the most easily recognisable typeface on posters.
 There is often a fluorescent glowing effect around sans-serif font resembling lettering that a futuristic computer may produce.
-Serifs would suggest a typewriter or handwritten effect, associating with romantic films.
+Serifs would suggest a typewriter or handwritten effect, which are often more associated with romantic films.
 3D elements are also common to highlight the technological aspect of the films.

 ![](../uploads/fa80a26b24c87772cd96c4d38cfe6a07.jpg "Ready Player One Poster")